ScottDeLuzio/genesis-featured-image-header/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.2.9 =
+= 1.2.10 =
-* Fix: Conditional statement checking for WooCommerce pages was incorrect.
+* Fix: Dropdown menu of Genesis actions was not loading correctly after update to Genesis 3.1
-* Update: Bumped tested up to version.
+* New: Added a filter to allow for additional actions to be added to the setting menu. `gfih_location_options`